By Esther Nakkazi

 One of the biggest problems with HIV in Uganda is drug adherence, which is deepened by the pill burden on a daily basis.

 But even though some anti-retroviral therapy users say they are not worried about the price, the drug regulatory body, National Drug Authority (NDA) says unless they are confident about supply, the drug will never be introduced to Uganda.
 The innovator, Gilead Sciences based in the US is the only global manufacturer so far.
+The pill with four different drugs in it costs about $75 per day.

 “The innovator might not be able to rapidly produce enough quantities.
 Yet for ARVs we cannot start patients on any drug without assured continuity or its lifetime availability,” said Gordon Katende Sematiko the Executive Secretary NDA.